ezebunandu/custom-k8s-scheduler/README.md

 The [`demo/`](demo/README.md) directory contains a full walkthrough for running the scheduler on a local [kind](https://kind.sigs.k8s.io/) cluster with three worker nodes.
-It deploys two sets of test pods that demonstrate both the default scoring behavior and the label-override feature.
+It deploys two sets of test pods that demonstrate both the default scoring behavior and the label-override feature — the two deployments end up on different nodes even though they use the same scheduler.
 See **[demo/README.md](demo/README.md)** for step-by-step instructions.

 ## Running tests